FredHutch/FHBig/_posts/2018-12-04-summary-lean-coffee-notes.md

 ---
-title: Summary of the Lean Coffee Meeting on October
+title: Summary of the Lean Coffee Meeting in October
 tags: Organizing Meeting
 author: Chao-Jen Wong
 ---